When Does Fleet Insurance Make Sense for Your Business?

 | biBERK | Micro-fleets & startups | A++ | Instant COIs, fully digital, low-cost entry-level policies |

-Progressive Commercial consistently earns top marks for small business fleet policies — offering flexible coverage for cars, vans, and trucks with a strong digital platform for managing your policy online.
+Progressive Commercial consistently earns top marks for small business fleet policies — offering flexible coverage for cars, vans, and trucks with a strong digital platform and telematics programs to help manage driver behavior and costs.
 The Hartford is the go-to if you want hands-on fleet support with dedicated specialists and their FleetAhead risk management program.
 Travelers brings exceptional financial stability as one of the largest commercial auto writers in the country.
 For newer businesses without a fleet track record, biBERK offers accessible, affordable entry-level commercial policies online with quick digital quotes and instant certificates of insurance.

 If you're managing personal vehicles alongside company vehicles, our guide on multi-car insurance discounts covers how bundling strategies apply across both personal and commercial lines.
 You can also review our commercial auto insurance guide for a full breakdown of coverage options for small businesses.
 For a closer look at when personal use requires a commercial policy, see our business car insurance guide.